WangNe2207/Py2C_new/README.md

 ## User manual

-1. Prepare Dataset
+1. Prepare txt Dataset
-   - We provide the train/validation/test set in .csv format in folder **data** corresponding to all classification task within PTB-XL and CPSC2018 datasets.
-   - Modify field **base_data_path** in file **config.yaml** by the corresponding path to the downloaded PTB-XL and CPSC2018 datasets.
+   - Image input:
+      + 3D(Cifar10, Cifar100, ImageNet): print all value of a image in channel order
+      + 1D(Fashion-MNIST): print all value of a image
+   - Signal input
-2. Using Py2C:
+3. Using Py2C:
    Step 1: in main.py at line: pyc_lib = Py2C("....."), fill in the .... part the path to your H5 file
    Step 2: edit the parameters in py2c.py file according to your model Step 3: run main.py